pseeth/otoworld/README.md

 - [ ] Add the orientation actions (left x degrees, right x degrees) to set of actions
     - (NOTE: angle is determined in radians using the `linear_2D_array` function, use `np.pi`)
 - [ ] More rooms (randomly generated if possible), simple rooms like hexagon, octagon
+- [ ] Cut the lengths of the sources based on length of shortest source.

 ### Ideas for Games
 * Agent should find source and "turn it off" (agent reaches same grid location)